o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 $ cdk synth -c upload-with-support-stack=true -c create_game_session_queue=true --all
 ```

-## Deploy AWS Resources
+## Deploy AWS resources

-### Deploy with an Existing GameLift Build
+### Deploy with an existing GameLift build

-If you provide an existing GameLift build id in the fleet configuration file, you can deploy the CDK application, which defines all of the AWS resources.
-To deploy the CDK application, run the following CLI command under the CDK application root folder:
+If you provide an existing GameLift build ID in the fleet configuration file, you can deploy the AWS CDK application, which defines all of the AWS resources.
+To deploy the CDK application, run the following CLI command under the application root folder:

 ```cmd
 $ cdk deploy
 ```

-### Deploy Optional Features
+### Deploy optional features

-Similar to using the `synth` command, if you want the CDK application to upload a local package and create a GameLift build automatically, you must provide the context variables `create_game_session_queue` and `--all`:
+Similar to using the `synth` command, if you want the AWS CDK application to upload a local package and create a GameLift build automatically, you must provide the context variables `create_game_session_queue` and `--all`:

 ```cmd
 $ cdk deploy -c upload-with-support-stack=true --all